About the Division

 Language and culture affect our interpretations of the world around us, even if the science is largely universal.
 The way that evidence is assembled, conveyed and understood is therefore contextually embedded.
 To achieve a global understanding of evidence-informed policy, and to unite against our collective challenges, this contextuality needs to be explored and cultural specificities appreciated.

 In collaboration with the Fonds de recherche du Québec (FRQ), INGSA is supporting the establishment of a Division on Science Advice across the Francophone world.
-Announced at the INGSA2021 conference in Montréal, this Division is in the early stages of development and more information on how to be involved will be available shortly.

 To stay updated, make sure you are a member of INGSA by signing up to the network for free: www.ingsa.org/join